Long ago and far away,

 I started to keep my stories, instead of letting them disappear.
 Many people asked me if I was planning to publish them.
-At the time, I had no such plan, but a couple were published in magazines, one made it to an anthology, ambitiously subtitled “The 100 Greatest Short Stories Ever Written”, 2 years after the editor, David Miller first read it on Twitter.
+At the time, I had no such plan, but a couple were published in magazines, and one made it to an anthology, ambitiously subtitled “The 100 Greatest Short Stories Ever Written”, 2 years after the editor, David Miller first read it on Twitter.
 The same story also became a mini-opera, with music by Lucie Treacher (you can see the process of translating a short story to a libretto here, and there’s a link at the end to the final performance).
-I used several of my stories as a basis for a live show with the band in which I had played since I was in my teens – stories are naturally volatile, crossing naturally from one medium to another, and they translate well both to music and to illustration.
-After three or four years of #Storytime, I realized that I had already written over a hundred of these stories, some dark, some funny, some moving; all set in the same fictional multiverse as Runemarks and The Gospel of Loki, as well as that of Orfeia, The Blue Salt Road and A Pocketful of Crows.
-Some are only loosely interconnected, others are part of an overarching storyline that had evolved naturally over the years to make, not a collection of tales, but a novel in the shape of a jigsaw puzzle made up of exactly one hundred chapters, each one a story in its own right, in which every story is a piece of the larger picture.
+I used several of my stories as a basis for a live music and storytelling show with the band in which I had played since I was in my teens – stories are naturally volatile, crossing naturally from one medium to another, and they translate well both to music and to illustration.
+After three or four years of #Storytime, I realized that I had already written over a hundred of these stories, some dark, some funny, some moving; some sad; all set in the same fictional multiverse as Runemarks and The Gospel of Loki, as well as that of Orfeia, The Blue Salt Road and A Pocketful of Crows.
+Some are only loosely interconnected, others are part of an overarching storyline that evolved naturally over the years to make, not a collection of tales, but a novel in the shape of a jigsaw puzzle made up of exactly one hundred chapters, each one a story in its own right, in which every story is a piece of the larger picture.

 It took me some time to persuade Charles Vess to illustrate my stories.
 But I’d always loved his work, and I knew he’d understand what I was trying to create.
 There are so few fairy painters left who actually believe in fairies: and for this project, I needed someone who could recreate the magic in a different medium.